seregazhuk/seregazhuk.github.io_old/_posts/2016-04-15-symfony_event-dispatcher.md

 The difference with listeners comes in that subscribers *can tell* the dispatcher exactly which events they are listening for.
 That's why all subscribers must implement the EventSubscriberInterface.
-This interface defines a static method *getSubscribedEvents* that returns an array with methods names, that shoucalled by the dispatcher for each event they subscribe.
+This interface defines a static method *getSubscribedEvents* that returns an array with methods names, that should be called by the dispatcher for each event they subscribe.
 Let's change mailSender class from a listener to subscriber.